PhotoZynthesis/ZXYsPlugin/README.md

 1. **SheepGame**

    - Sheeps have individual moods !
    - Sheeps would randomly explode when tapped !
    - Only ops can start or stop the SheepGame.
    - For more usage, log in the game and check out the notifications.
+2. **ChunkTool**
+   - Register chunks in a certain area (with radius) and show whether they are loaded.
+   - Ranges from `1 x 1 = 1` to `25 x 25 = 625` chunks.
+   - For more usage, log in the game and check out the notifications.

 ## 4. Logs